Spelis/dotfiles/README.md

-# Dotfiles
+# Hyprland Dots
-these are my dotfiles. i have everything organized in different branches so check those out.
+These are my hyprland dotfiles, feel free to use however you'd like